tskit-dev/tskit/docs/stats.md

 For branch or node statistics, summary functions are applied to the total weight or number of samples below, and above each branch or node; if polarised, then only the weight below is used.

+(sec_stats_strictness)=

+### Strictness, and which branches count?

+Most statistics are not be affected by invariant sites, and hence do not depend on any part of the tree that is not ancestral to any of the sample sets.
+However, some statistics are different: for instance, {meth}`TreeSequence.genetic_relatedness` with `centre=False` (and `polarised=True`, the default for that method) adds up for a pair of samples the total number of alleles (or total area of branches) that is either ancestral to both samples *or ancestral to neither*.
+So, it depends on what else is in the tree sequence.
+(For this reason, we don't recommend actually *using* this combination of options for genetic relatedness.)

+In terms of the summary function {math}`f(x)`, "not affected by invariant sites" translates to {math}`f(0) = f(n) = 0`, where {math}`n` is the vector of sample set sizes.
+By default, {meth}`TreeSequence.general_stat` checks if the summary function satisfies this condition, and throws an error if not; this check can be disabled by setting `strict=False`.

 (sec_stats_summary_functions)=